CompNet/SignedBenchmark/README.md

 1. Install the [`R` language](https://www.r-project.org/)
 2. Install the following R packages:
    * [`igraph`](http://igraph.org/r/): required (tested with version 1.0.1).
+     * first, type in terminal for XML package: sudo apt-get install libxml2-dev
+     * in R, type: install.packages("XML")
+     * then, type in R: install.packages("igraph")
 3. Download this project from GitHub and unzip the archive.
+4. Install IBM Cplex 12.7.1
+   * for ubuntu, type the following command:
+     * sudo ./cplex_studio12.7.1.linux-x86-64.bin
+       * the default installation location for education version is: /opt/ibm/ILOG/CPLEX_Studio1271
+       * the default installation location for trial version is:  /opt/ibm/ILOG/CPLEX_Studio_Community127/cplex/bin/x86-64_linux/
+       * If you use trial version or want to change the default installation folder, update the corresponding variable "CPLEX.BIN.PATH" located in "define-consts.R".
+Otherwise, no need to update it
+5. Install Open Java 1.8 (our ExCC jar file is compiled with that - **TODO**)

 # Use